jonnonz1/nz-statute-book/acts/public/2000/referenda-postal-voting-act-2000.md

 (5) The Returning Officer must make a mark on the Returning Officer's copy of the roll, by the elector's name, to indicate that the voting paper has been faxed, or its relevant parts dictated, to the elector under subsection (4).

 ### 36 Envelopes and information accompanying voting papers
-(1) When the Returning Officer posts a voting paper under section 33 or section 34, the Returning Officer must post with it an envelope of 1 of the following kinds:
+(1) When the Returning Officer posts a voting paper under section 33 or section 34, the Returning Officer must post with it an envelope of one of the following kinds:
   (a) a postage-paid envelope addressed to the Returning Officer, if the address shown against the elector's name on the Returning Officer's copy of the roll is an address in New Zealand; or
   (b) an envelope addressed to the Returning Officer, if the address shown against the elector's name on the Returning Officer's copy of the roll is an address outside New Zealand.
 (2) When the Returning Officer posts under section 33 or section 34 or faxes under section 35(4)(a) a voting paper, the Returning Officer—